Greetings from the Executive Director

 History

-Founded in the fall of 2016, Night Out / Night Off (NO/NO) was envisioned as a series of arts focused events held in both the fall and spring semesters annually that built community amongst graduate students of color at Cal.
-NO/NO creates a space where there are no expectations of graduate students of color being any more or any less than ourselves; no expectations of leadership, representation, lobbying, or mentoring.
+Founded in the fall of 2016, Night Out / Night Off (NO/NO) was envisioned as a series of arts focused events held in both the fall and spring semesters annually that built community amongst graduate students of color at Cal but has always been open to all Berkeley Graduate students.
+NO/NO creates a space where there are no expectations of graduate students being any more or any less than ourselves; no expectations of leadership, representation, lobbying, or mentoring.
 Students are invited to engage a treasured familiar art form or experience a brand new genre while sharing in community.

 The community of students of color at Cal at the time was dedicated and small.
 Making up only 11% of the graduate student population (1,130 students), graduate students of color often live in isolation and stress like other graduate students while also shouldering responsibilities (e.g. mentoring, sitting on committees, etc) not presented to their counterparts as frequently.
-In an effort to expose graduate students of color to fine arts in which they can see themselves represented, NO/NO brought in close to 200 students for two events: Afropop Spectacular in Fall 2016 and Balé Folclórico da Bahia in Spring 2017.
+In an effort to give graduate students of color a respite we planned two events in which they might see themselves represented on the stage.
+In Fall 2016 NO/NO brought in close to 200 students for two events: Afropop Spectacular and then Balé Folclórico da Bahia in Spring 2017.
 These two events represent the first and second largest audiences for any Cal Performances student focused educational event from that year.

-A collaboration since its founding, NO/NO is the result of the work of many dedicated hands including the NO/NO planning committee, Cal Performances, the Student Ambassadors for the Arts, the Office of Graduate Diversity, the Graduate Assembly, and recently the Institute for the Study of Societal Issues.
+A collaboration since its founding, NO/NO is the result of the work of many dedicated hands including the NO/NO planning committee, an incredible array of Bay Area arts venues, the Office of Graduate Diversity, the Graduate Assembly, and most recently the Institute for the Study of Societal Issues.
 Since 2018, events have also been generously funded by the Chancellor’s Advisory Committee on Student Services and Fees.

 Staff and Volunteers in Action